Latest Updates

 Better value for technology

-V11 has lots of convenience features that will help make your life easier.
+V11 has many convenience features that will make your life easier.
 One significant upgrade over the V10 is the motor’s digital display at the back.

-It informs you of essential data such as power mode, battery life, and when you need to clean the filter.
+It provides essential information such as power mode, battery life, and when to clean the filter.

 The V11 also lets the vacuum decide the correct power setting.